rap12/rap12.github.io/_posts/2016-05-27-this-is-the-start.md

 ---
 title: This is the start

-I always plan on creating a blog to share my work.
+summary: I always plan on creating a blog to share my work.
 Work meaning all the tech presentations, tutorials, research work and findings I made in the past years and the coming future.
 ---

 I always plan on creating a blog to share my work.
 Work meaning all the tech presentations, tutorials, research work and findings I made in the past years and the coming future.
 I’ve been keeping on my hard disk to rot some of my precious hard work and I believe it’s time to share it to the community.